 Before it closed in early April, Universal Studios Singapore had increased health and safety procedures at the park.
 Visitors had to fill out an online Health and Travel Declaration Form to signal that they were healthy before entering the ticket booths or park gates.

 It is likely that guests will have to wear a face mask to enter an attraction.
 Theme parks could provide masks with characters or rides on to encourage people, especially children, to wear them.
 Similarly, museums could print artwork or famous artefacts on masks.
 Zoos and aquariums could hand out animal-themed masks.
+Human 2.0 has launched a line of quality face masks with a high Bacterial Filtration Efficiency (BFE) of 95%.

 6) Allowing for social distancing